CSC453/tau/docs/milestone09.md

 # WARNING: THIS IS A DRAFT---DO NOT USE

-# CSC 453 Milestone 9 (Offsets and Register Assignment)
+# CSC 453 Milestone 9 (Offsets)

 ## Goal:
-Half of this milestone is to decorate/annotate an Tau's variable and parameter symbols with their offsets.
+This milestone is to decorate/annotate an Tau's variable and parameter symbols with their offsets.
 This phase directly follows typechecking.

-Half of this milestone is to decorate/annotate an Tau's `Expr` AST with register assignments.
-This phase directly follows offset assignment.

 ## Specifications